Strategic Global Business Management

 The first year of the program will provide you with a broad knowledge base in the four major areas of global business - Accounting and Finance, Marketing and Sales, Supply Chain and Operations, and Human Resources.
 Furthering your knowledge and skills, you will build your management and leadership capacity in the second year.
 Through a variety of case studies and interactive learning opportunities, you will develop skills needed to make strategic international business decisions.

-As part of Conestoga's commitment to innovative learning strategies this program is an eText and Bring Your Own Device (BYOD) a laptop is included in your program supply fees.
+As part of Conestoga's commitment to innovative learning strategies this program is an eText and Bring Your Own Device (BYOD) program and a laptop is included in your program supply fees.
 The laptop initiative enables you to have current and relevant resources, and an interactive learning experience.
 You will be able to access course materials, participate in collaborative learning environments and build the technological skills needed in today's workforce.
 As a graduate, you will acquire specialized knowledge and skills in international business allowing you to carry out international business functions in today's global marketplace.
 Upon graduation you will have the skills and education you need to apply for the FITT Diploma from the Forum of International Trade Training, and the CIM designation from the Canadian Institute of Management.
 You will be well positioned to be successful in entry-level and junior management positions in all areas of international business.

 Program InformationLength: Two-year Ontario College Graduate Certificate program